teddydog23/RoadSegmentationforAerialImages/README.md

 This repository implements road segmentation from aerial images using deep learning models:

-**1. DLinkNet:** An encoder-decoder architecture with dilated convolutions for high-resolution feature extraction.
+**1. D-LinkNet:** An encoder-decoder architecture with dilated convolutions for high-resolution feature extraction.

 **2. SegFormer-B1:** A lightweight Transformer-based model (MIT-B1 backbone) combining hierarchical attention and MLP decoders.